Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/fabric-configs.md

 </Tabs>

-> **Limitation:** Nested CTEs (Common Table Expressions) are not supported in model materialization.
+> **Limitation:** Nested <Term id="cte"/> aren't supported in model materialization.
 Models using multiple nested CTEs may fail during compilation or execution.

 ## Table Clone
 The `table_clone` materialization creates a physical copy of an existing table using Fabric’s cloning capabilities.
 This is useful for versioning, branching, or snapshot-like workflows.